Toto Wolff labels Mercedes' form in Sao Paulo GP 'inexcusable' and 'horrible' as Lewis Hamilton, George Russell struggle

 "You've got to develop that better for next year, because it can't be that within seven days you're finishing on the podium, solid, with one of the two quickest cars, and then you're nowhere and finishing eighth."

+Speaking to the written press, Wolff added: "Totally baffling.
+At the same time, unacceptable for all of us.
+We are a proper structure, solid team and that didn't look like a solid team today."

-Mercedes have been at a loss to pinpoint why the W14, which in the previous fortnight finished second to Verstappen on track in Austin (before Hamilton was excluded for a technical breach on the car) and Mexico City, was so out of sorts in Brazil.
+Mercedes have been at a loss to pinpoint why the W14, which in the previous fortnight finished second to Verstappen on track in Austin (before Hamilton was excluded for a technical breach on the car) and Mexico City, was so out of sorts in Brazil and eating through its tyres.

 Russell suggested: "Clearly we got something wrong this weekend, still we're not too sure what that is as yet, but the pace just hadn't been there."